balmli/com.Elko/README.md

 # Changelog

+## Version: 0.0.5
+- Fixed potential uncaught exception - Still forced_timeouts is repoted, but problem should be less for some users (Thanks to Espen Aa Ljosland!)
+- Removed function to prevent multiple commands since users reporting problems when adding devices to flows.

 ## Version: 0.0.4
 - Updated Meshdriver
 - Temp.
 Fix for forced_timeout issue.
 Update tries to address the forced_timeout issue by preventing the user from sending multiple commands to the same light "too fast".
 (Thanks to Espen Herseth Halvorsen for this temp. fix)

 ## Version: 0.0.3
 - Updated Meshdriver
 - Turned of SetOnDim capability option to prevent forced_timeouts